 In software and systems engineering, a use case is a list of steps, typically defining interactions between a role/persona and a system/application, to achieve a goal (Source: WikiPedia)

-In software and systems engineering, a use case is a list of action or event steps, typically defining the interactions between a role (known in the Unified Modeling Language as an actor) and a system, to achieve a goal.
-The actor can be a human, an external system, or time.
+A use case is a list of actions or event steps typically defining the interactions between a role (known in the Unified Modeling Language (UML) as an actor) and a system to achieve a goal.
+The actor can be a human or other external system.
 In systems engineering, use cases are used at a higher level than within software engineering, often representing missions or stakeholder goals.
 The detailed requirements may then be captured in the Systems Modeling Language (SysML) or as contractual statements.